Aqua Luna: Use

-The ship is used for pleasure cruises around Victoria Harbour, Hong Kong, with stops at Tsim Sha Tsui, Central, Wan Chai and Hung Hom during the day and Central and Tsim Sha Tsue in the evening.
+The ship is used for pleasure cruises around Victoria Harbour, Hong Kong, with stops at Tsim Sha Tsui, Central, Wan Chai and Hung Hom during the day and Central and Tsim Sha Tsui in the evening.
 It is also used for day tours to Stanley on weekends, as well as Aberdeen, Cheung Chau Island and Joss House Bay since 2011.
 It has featured in magazines, on postcards, and in Hong Kong TV shows.
 In 2011, to mark World Aids Day, the ship was used by Aids Concern for a "Sail in Red" day; students from Li Po Chun United World College were invited aboard and talks were given about the disease.
 Above & Beyond (group) played their deep warm up set for ABGT300 on 28 September 2018 with family, friends and crew in attendance.

+Aqua Luna II

+The Aqua Luna II, a second commercial junk boat was launched by the Aqua Restaurant Group in April 2017.
+The ship was commissioned in 2015 and took two years to complete construction.
+The ship is constructed out of wood and bamboo under the same shipbuilders and construction techniques measuring slightly bigger than its predecessor at 29 meters (95 ft).
+The ship is known as Dai Cheung Po (大張保) in Cantonese, meaning Big Brother of Cheung Po Tsai due to its greater size.